FAWhat does the name Inter-Faith Food Shuttle mean?

 Plant a Row for the Hungry is another great way to get kids involved!
 Kids can help by growing fruits and veggies for their neighbors in need with backyard, community, or school gardens!

-We also welcome groups of kids with supervision to help pack BackPacks for kids and Grocery Bags for Seniors in our warehouse.
+We also welcome groups of kids with supervision to help pack BackPacks for kids and Grocery Bags for Seniors in our warehouse or at our Urban Learning Gardens or Farm.

 Visit our volunteer page for more information and to schedule a time to volunteer!